 Thereby, the project follows one crucial assumption: money is social.
 Individuals differentiate money into a variety of monies depending on the source, purpose, and social ties involved.
 This process is called earmarking.
 For example, individuals may think differently about how to spend their salary compared to the coins jingling in their pockets.
 But what about the balance stored in PayPal, WISE or other payment accounts?
 The subproject proposes that digital financial services promise new ways to differentiate money and thereby digitally earmark social and intimate relations.
 However, it is not immediately obvious how new practices of digital earmarking are developed and used, and what logic and narratives are motivating and guiding digital earmarking in everyday life.

 The project is set in Sweden where paying and handling financial matters digitally is already widely adopted in everyday life.
-Besides qualitative interviews with a representative sample of the Swedish population, the study also draws on material from ethnographic field observations and expert interviews with professionals working in relevant fields.
+Besides qualitative interviews with an explorative sample of consumers, the study also draws on ethnographic field observations and expert interviews.